-The timer_gettime(2) system call allows the calling process to obtain the repetition interval for a specified timer and the amount of time remaining until the timer expires.
+The timer_gettime (2) system call allows the calling process to obtain the repetition interval for a specified timer and the amount of time remaining until the timer expires.

-'''

-#include <time.h>

-int timer_gettime(timer_t timer_id, struct itimerspec
+int timer_gettime(timer_t timer_id, struct itimerspec setting);

-setting);

-'''

 timer_id the identifier for the timer whose repetition interval and time remaining are requested.
-This identifier comes from a previous call to timer_create(2) (see "Using the timer_create setting a pointer to a structure to which the repetition interval and the amount of time remaining on the timer are returned.
+This identifier comes from a previous call to timer_create(2) (see "Using the timer_create Routine" for an explanation of this system call). setting a pointer to a structure to which the repetition interval and the amount of time remaining on the timer are returned.
 The amount of time remaining is relative to the current time.
 If the timer is disarmed, the value is zero.